Alfresco/docs-alfresco/sap-cloud/latest/config/genericxchange.md

 It is possible to have up to 100 different Jobs, where each can invoke a separate OData service.
 This can be accomplished by duplicating the both properties and increasing the number within the key names.

 ### Settings for RFC/SNC {#gx_basic_rfc}
-If the data exchange should happen via RFC/SNC by calling a SAP function module, the following properties must be added:
+If the data exchange should happen via RFC/SNC by calling a SAP function module with the SAP JavaConnector, the properties in the table must be added.

+> **Note:** To invoke function modules with the SAP JavaConnector, there is a need to have the required native libraries from SAP available.
+This must be [downloaded from the SAP Support portal](https://docs.alfresco.com/sap/latest/install/#download-files) for the current system architecture.

 | Property Key|Description|
 | -------------|-------------|